square/fdoc/README.md

     FDOC_SCAFFOLD=true bundle exec rspec spec/controllers

+For more information on scaffolding, please see the more in-depth [fdoc scaffolding example][github_scaffold].

 ### Outside a Rails App

 fdoc provides the `fdoc_to_html` script to transform a directory of `.fdoc` files into more human-readable HTML.